 The above can, unfortunately, result in a relationship breakdown between client and agency.
 You are told “No, it’s out of scope” or “That’s not what we discussed”.
 You are saying “You didn’t tell me” or “You should have anticipated this”.
 The more planning you do at the start of the project, the less likely this is to happen as:

-- Any difficult conversations come at the beginning not towards the end when the site is built
+- Any difficult conversations come at the beginning not towards the end when the website is built

 - You both know what to expect so there are no surprises

 - Any risk are more likely to have been identified and mitigated